hbr/fmlib/src/sdoc/datastructures/btree.rst

 Insertion into a leaf node
 ------------------------------------------------------------

 The insertion into a leaf node is easy, if the leaf is not full.
-In case of of overflow we have to distinguish several cases.
+In case of overflow we have to distinguish several cases.

 In the following we assume that we want to insert a key value pair ``y`` at